 Other mechanisms for public participation are foreseen at the local level, in accordance with the various regional laws, municipal and provincial statutes or regulations.
-Legislative Decree 267/2000 (on local administration) states that Municipalities and Provinces are obliged to promote public participation and access to information through their statutes.
-It is worth mentioning several fragmented practices of public involvement in local decision making to draft plans, e.g. on waste-water management, prevention of noise or air pollution, town planning, structural interventions, land-use, river-basin management and local/regional development.
+Legislative Decree 267/2000 (on local administration) states that municipalities and provinces are obliged to promote public participation and access to information through their statutes.

 Law 394/1991 on natural protected areas (parks established at the national, regional or local level) foresees public participation in the plan to establish and manage parks.
 The public can access and comment on the draft plan, which has to be deposited at the local administration for a period of forty days.
 The park administration and the regional and local governments are then obliged to react to the comments received.
-Environmental NGOs are involved in the parks' management and incorporated in their Governing Bodies.
+Environmental NGOs are involved in the parks' management and incorporated in their governing bodies.

 Italy, especially the South, benefits from a large share of European Community Structural Funds, the main EU financial instrument aimed at reducing regional, economic and social disparities under the overarching principle of environmental sustainability.
 The national legal framework implementing EU Regulation 1083/2006 (for the years 2007-2013) provides for public participation mechanisms: environmental NGOs and socio-economic organizations are members (even if without decisional power) of the Monitoring Committees of Operative Programs (national or regional), which meet periodically, led by the National or local Management Authorities.
 All Operative Programs foresee a socio economic Partenariat roundtable which participate to the implementation of the operative program.
 More and more regions allow the participation of citizens' organizations and groups in "integrated projects" that focuses on a specific area by implementing various interventions under a shared strategy.
-National public participation in the programming and management cycle of structural funds to which SEA procedures applies, have been enhanced also though the application of Legislative Decree 152/2006 as modified.
+National public participation in the programming and management cycle of structural funds to which SEA procedures applies, have been enhanced also though the application of Legislative decree 152/2006 as modified.